Alternative · Universal AI employee (enterprise)

 - Multi-model architecture (EmaFusion) lets the platform pick the right model per task, which matters when latency and cost vary by sub-task.

-- Solid back-office automation surface for HR, IT, customer service, and finance teams ready to invest in configuration time.
+- Solid back-office automation surface for HR, IT, customer service, and finance teams ready to invest in setup time.

 - Backed by Accel and Section 32; well-resourced for the long enterprise sales cycle their motion requires.